alanslzrr/Stock-Market-Sentiment-Analysis-RNN/README.md

 - `text`: The stock market-related text
 - `sentiment`: The sentiment label (-1 for Negative, 1 for Positive)

+### Data Distribution
+- Total samples: 5791
+- Positive sentiment: 3641 (62.87%)
+- Negative sentiment: 2150 (37.13%)

+This distribution shows that the dataset is slightly imbalanced, with more positive sentiment samples than negative ones.

 ## Data Preprocessing
 1. **Text Cleaning**:
    - Regular expression: `@\S+|https?:\S+|http?:\S|[^A-Za-z0-9]+`